poiyomi/PoiyomiDocs/docs/terms-of-service/terms-of-service.md

 In summary, the MIT License basically says "you can do almost anything you want with this software, **but you need to include this license text wherever you use it, and you can't hold the original creators responsible for problems.**"

-:::note Disclaimer: For Avatar Sellers
+:::danger Avatar Sellers: PLEASE READ!
-*Poiyomi Shaders includes scripts that change from time to time.
-If you are an Avatar Seller, we kindly request that you refrain from including the Free Version when exporting your Avatar Packages.
-Doing so can risk disruption of Unity workflow and potentially break various scripts as a result of unknowingly double-importing the package.*
+Poiyomi Shaders includes breaking changes from time to time.
+If you are an Avatar Seller, DO NOT INCLUDE THE `_PoiyomiShaders` FOLDER WHEN EXPORTING YOUR AVATAR'S PACKAGES!!
+While this may be seen as a convenience to your customers, it causes a HUGE disruption of Unity workflows, causing a chain-reaction of various scripts to break as a result of your customers unknowingly double-importing the package!

-*We highly advise you redirect your customers to download and install Poiyomi Shaders separately, with a link to this website. <u>We are not responsible for any damages to Unity Projects as a result of ignoring this disclaimer.</u>*
+To ensure your customers have a painless experience, please redirect your customers to the Download & Install page located at `https://www.poiyomi.com/download` as it details the most up-to-date instructions and download links for Poiyomi Shaders.
+We recommend your customers to first install Poiyomi Shaders prior to importing your Avatar's Unity Package.

+*<u>WE ARE NOT RESPONSIBLE FOR ANY DAMAGES TO UNITY PROJECTS AS A RESULT OF IGNORING THIS NOTICE!</u>*
 :::

 ## Pro Version